 I am a comparative historian of religions specializing in South Asian and Jewish traditions.
-My research and teaching interests focus on historical and textual studies of Hindu and Jewish traditions and also engage broader theoretical issues arising out of critical interrogation of analytical categories such as the body, space, scripture, and ritual.
+My research and teaching interests focus on historical and textual studies of Hindu traditions and Jewish traditions and also engage broader theoretical issues arising out of critical interrogation of analytical categories such as the body, space, scripture, and ritual.

 Bhakti Traditions.
 My book Bhakti and Embodiment explores the connections between bhakti (devotion) and embodiment and is concerned more specifically with constructions of divine bodies and devotional bodies in Kṛṣṇa bhakti traditions.
 In my explorations of bhakti and embodiment I discuss the historical shift from Vedic traditions to post-Vedic bhakti traditions, which is accompanied by a shift from abstract, translocal notions of divinity to particularized, localized notions of divinity and a corresponding shift from aniconic to iconic traditions and from temporary sacrificial arenas to established temple sites.
 I argue that the various transformations that characterize this historical shift can best be understood in terms of newly emerging discourses of the body in bhakti traditions in which constructions of divine embodiment proliferate, celebrating the notion that a deity, while remaining translocal in his or her essential nature, may appear in manifold corporeal forms and assume various types of concentrated presence in different times and different localities on different planes of existence.
 I argue, moreover, that an exploration of the connections between bhakti and embodiment is not only critical to understanding the transformations that characterize the historical shift from Vedic traditions to post-Vedic bhakti traditions, but, more importantly, it is critical to understanding the myriad forms that bhakti has historically assumed up to the present time.
 I ground my general reflections on bhakti and embodiment in an analysis of two case studies: the Bhāgavata Purāṇa, one of the most important scriptures in the Vaiṣṇava bhakti canon, and the Gauḍīya Vaiṣṇava tradition, an important bhakti movement inspired by the Bengali leader Caitanya in the sixteenth century that invokes the canonical authority of the Bhāgavata Purāṇa as the basis for its own distinctive teachings.
 This study is the fruit of my ongoing investigations in three intersecting fields within Hindu studies—bhakti studies, Purāṇic studies, and Gauḍīya Vaiṣṇava studies—which have also found expression in a number of other publications.

 Sacred Spaces and Cultural Landscapes in South Asia.
-In recent years I have been involved in an extended investigation of constructions of sacred space in South Asia.
-Sacred space is a category of spatial perception and practice that has served as one of the principal means by which religious communities in South Asia have represented, experienced, and shaped their natural, social, and cultural landscapes.
-South Asian communities have used a variety of means to mark spaces as “sacred”: through architectural structures such as temples and shrines; through pilgrimage maps and other cartographic representations; through ritual performances such as festivals, pilgrimages, and temple rituals; through narratives such as mythological representations and eulogistic literature; and through iconography and other forms of visual culture.
-In my capacity as the Director of the Center for the Analysis of Sacred Space (CASS), I have been concerned with fostering research and instructional initiatives concerned with the analysis of sacred space, with a focus on the religions and cultures of South Asia.
-One of the objectives of CASS has been to expand the research and instructional applications of geographic information systems (GIS) and technologies beyond the earth sciences and the social sciences into the humanities by developing geospatial digital models for mapping cultural and historical data.
-As part of my extended study of sacred sites in South Asia, I completed a geospatial multimedia digital volume, From Geographic Place to Transcendent Space: Tracking Kṛṣṇa’s Footprints in Vraja-Maṇdala, which focuses on Vraja-Maṇdala, the region of Braj in North India that is celebrated as the abode (dhāman) of the deity Kṛṣṇa where he resided during his sojourn on earth.
+I have been involved in an extended investigation of constructions of sacred space in South Asia.
+Sacred space, as a category of spatial perception and practice, is one of the principal means by which religious communities in South Asia have represented, experienced, and shaped their natural, social, and cultural landscapes.
+South Asian communities have used a variety of means to mark spaces as “sacred”: architectural structures such as temples and shrines; pilgrimage maps and other cartographic representations; ritual performances such as festivals, pilgrimages, and temple rituals; narratives such as mythological representations and eulogistic literature; and iconography and other forms of visual culture.
+In my earlier work as the Director of the Center for the Analysis of Sacred Space (CASS), I fostered a variety of research and instructional initiatives concerned with the analysis of sacred space and with expanding the applications of geographic information systems (GIS) and technologies beyond the earth sciences and the social sciences into the humanities by developing geospatial digital models for mapping cultural and historical data.
+As part of my extended study of sacred sites in South Asia, I completed a geospatial multimedia digital volume, From Geographic Place to Transcendent Space: Tracking Kṛṣṇa’s Footprints in Vraja-Maṇḍala, which explores the religiocultural spaces of the region of Braj in North India that is celebrated as the dhāman (abode) of the deity Kṛṣṇa where he resided during his sojourn on earth.

 - Veda and Torah: Transcending the Textuality of Scripture.
 Albany: State University of New York Press, 1996.